ItsTYtan/Policy_RLHF/docs/src/README.md

 For the QA SFT pairs, perplexity will be calculated using Sliding window strategy will be used for hansard texts as they may exceed the models context length

+(25/07/2025)
+- Split the axiom dataset into train and test splits, reran ablations on train splits
+- Evaluated base models ans well as finetuned models on average perplexity per token
+- Successfully ran peft training on models